brand_logo

 Year of Establishment: 1775

 Established over 245 years ago by Presbyterian leaders, Hampden-Sydney College, one of the oldest colleges in the US, has a legacy of over 245 years since its founding in 1775.
-Established by Samuel Stanhope Smith and Robert Blair, the college was inspired by the ideals of the Scottish Enlightenment and is rooted in a mission to educate honorable men and good citizens.
-Located in Hampden Sydney, Virginia, it remains one of the most prestigious old American colleges, with a strong emphasis on liberal arts education.
-This historic institution, part of the list of oldest colleges in the US, continues to uphold its traditions of character development and academic excellence.
-A notable alumnus William H. Cabell served as Virginia’s Governor.
+Located in Hampden-Sydney, Virginia, it remains one of the most prestigious and oldest colleges in America, with a strong emphasis on liberal arts education.
+This historic institution, part of the list of the oldest colleges in the US, continues to uphold its traditions of character development and academic excellence.
+A notable alumnus, William H. Cabell, served as Virginia’s Governor.

 19. University of Georgia